 “I won this fight at the 5th round by TKO with a punch to the head.
 This fight was very hard for me for two main reasons.
 The first reason, it’s been a long time since I had to face a southpaw opponent.
 My latest fight against this style was in 2014 against Wisaksil Wangek, alias Srisaket Sor Rungvisai Nakornl.
 For those who don’t know he is a Boxing World Champion.
 During this fight, I lost by KO at the 1st round.
 You can imagine why an opponent with this stance made me uncomfortable.

-In round 3 I started to be more fluent and began to start landing my right strikes.
+In round 3 I started to be more fluent and started landing my right strikes.
 I got the result I wanted.
 He started to move backwards and I started to attack with more combinations.
 Now I could control him better.

 When I saw him during weighing in, I saw a very muscular body and a strong face, with a record of 50+ fights.
 Some were commenting on his physique.
 However, I knew that it’s all about your mindset not about how big you are.